The 3 Cybersecurity Controls Every Organization Needs to Lower Risk

 Implementing the right cybersecurity controls can better protect your organization from hackers, and might not involve the major increase in budget or resources that you are probably anticipating.

-What are cybersecurity controls?
+What are Cybersecurity Controls?

 Cybersecurity controls are the processes your organization has in place to protect from dangerous network vulnerabilities and data hacks.
 The cybersecurity controls organizations use are meant to detect and manage the threats to network data.
 There will always be new threats and vulnerabilities as technology evolves, but controls are set in place to reduce the overall threat of exposure.